100 Miles and Runnin': Backstory

-Whereas the EP's track "Sa Prize, Pt.
+The EP's third track "Sa Prize, Pt.
 2" is a sequel to "Fuck tha Police"—the most controversial track on N.W.A's official debut album, Straight Outta Compton (Note: The 1987 album N.W.A. and the Posse, a compilation album often recognized as N.W.A's first or even debut but neglected album, was released by Macola Records, a distributor of N.W.A's early singles and EP releases, but not planned by N.W.A as an album release.
-On the other hand, N.W.A's 1989 album Straight Outta Compton, via N.W.A's next distributor, Priority Records, was so planned by N.W.A, and thereby often is also, but contrarily, considered N.W.A's first album.)—"100 Miles and Runnin', rather, became N.W.A's first single to see national radio play, and its music video see national television airtime.
+On the other hand, N.W.A's 1989 album Straight Outta Compton, via N.W.A's next distributor, Priority Records, was so planned by N.W.A, and thereby often is also, but contrarily, considered N.W.A's first album.)".
+100 Miles and Runnin'. became N.W.A's first single to see national radio play, and its music video see national television airtime.
 It is the first N.W.A. project without Ice Cube and Arabian Prince.
 The EP attained gold sales, over 500,000 copies sold, by November 16, 1990, and on September 16, 1992, was certified platinum, over 1 million sold.